Linda Addison (poet): Career

 In 2007, her third book of poetry and second Bram Stoker Award-winning collection was released: Being Full of Light, Insubstantial.
-This emotional tour de force was inspired by events beyond Addison's control.
-Her beloved mother Janet was diagnosed with Alzheimer's disease and Addison felt strangely pulled to her office on January 1, 2007.
+It was inspired by her mother's Alzheimer's disease diagnosis.
 She describes the experience "as something she had never felt before, it was as if a voice came to her in meditation and gently whispered...
 100 poems."
-The collection that poured from her was an amalgamation of reprints and new poetry.
+The collection was an amalgamation of reprints and new poetry.
 Addison completed her "100th poem" on March 14, 2007.

-Addison is a member of the Horror Writers Association (HWA) and annually attends the Northeastern Writers' Conference (Camp Necon) and has participated in panels with Harlan Ellison, Jack Ketchum and L. A. Banks.

-Addison was "Poet Guest of Honor" at The World Horror Convention in 2005.
+Addison is a member of the Horror Writers Association (HWA) and has participated in panels with Harlan Ellison, Jack Ketchum and L. A. Banks.
+She was "Poet Guest of Honor" at The World Horror Convention in 2005.
+Addison has participated in Ellen Datlow's Fantastic Fiction Reading Series at KGB Bar in New York City.

 Her writing has been featured in Essence Magazine, and she is currently poetry editor for Space and Time Magazine.

-Addison has participated in Ellen Datlow's Fantastic Fiction Reading Series at KGB Bar in New York City.

 In March 2012, Addison won her third Bram Stoker Award for How To Recognize A Demon Has Become Your Friend, a collection of reprints, new poems and short stories.
 In 2013, she won her fourth HWA Bram Stoker for The Four Elements, a collection of poetry inspired by the four elements released in 2012, and published by Bad Moon Books.
 The book was inspired by a discussion between Addison and Houarner about female Bram Stoker Award-winners.
 Addison contacted three Bram Stoker Award-winning female authors and asked them to choose their "element."
 Marge Simon (Earth), Rain Graves (Water), Charlee Jacob (Fire) and Addison (Air).

 In 2020, she won her fifth HWA Bram Stoker for The Place of Broken Things, a collection of poetry written with Alessandro Manzetti released in 2019, and published by Crystal Lake Publishing.
+Her story, Shadow Dreams, was published March 2021 by Titan Books in the anthology Black Panther: Tales of Wakanda.

 Personal life

 Addison separated from Ken Addison in 1992, and her divorce was finalized in 1995.
 Addison started a relationship with horror fiction writer Gerard Houarner in 1995; they married in 2004 but separated in 2010 and legally divorced in 2015.

-Addison is an avid practitioner of T'ai chi.

 She currently resides in the Tucson, Arizona, area.

-Current projects

-Her story, Shadow Dreams, was published March 2021 by Titan Books in the anthology Black Panther: Tales of Wakanda.

-Influences

-Addison has cited numerous creative influences throughout her life including Edgar Allan Poe, William Shakespeare, James Baldwin, Toni Morrison, Alice Walker, Gil-Scott Heron, Langston Hughes, and David Lynch.